TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 - Aircrack-ng is a fork of aircrack, as that project has been stopped by the upstream maintainer.
 ## D. fernwifi cracker(root)
 ## E. kismet
+- Kismet is a wireless network and device detector, sniffer, wardriving tool, and WIDS (wireless intrusion detection) framework.
+- Kismet works with Wi-Fi interfaces, Bluetooth interfaces, some SDR (software defined radio) hardware like the RTLSDR, and other specialized capture hardware.
+- This is a metapackage containing the kismet tools.
 ## F. pixiwps
 ## G. reaver
 ## H. wifite